knokko/vk-boiler/docs/methods.md

 the red, green, blue, and alpha components from the `int`s that it has produced.

+Furthermore, it provides some more utility methods like SRGB conversion, changing, alpha, and 'multiplying' colors.

 ### pNext chains
 You can use `NextChain.findAddress(pNext, sType)` to find the memory address of the struct with the given `sType` in the